Stage station: United States

 Beginning in the 18th century crude wagons began to be used to carry passengers between cities and towns, first within New England in 1744, then between New York and Philadelphia in 1756.
 Travel time was reduced on this later run from three days to two in 1766 with an improved coach called the Flying Machine.
 The first mail coaches appeared in the later 18th century carrying passengers and the mails, replacing the earlier post riders on the main roads.
 Coachmen carried letters, packages and money, often transacting business or delivering messages for their customers.
 By 1829 Boston was the hub of 77 stagecoach lines; by 1832 there were 106.

 The Pioneer Stage Company ran four stages in 1864, daily and in each direction, between Sacramento and Virginia City — now the path of US Route 50.

 Home or swing station

 A station master lived at a home station and travellers would be supplied with meals.
 A swing station only provided fresh horses.

 England and Scotland

 The first route started in 1610 and ran from Edinburgh to Leith.
 By the mid 17th century, a basic infrastructure had been put in place.
 This was followed by a steady proliferation of other routes around the country.

 By the mid 17th century a coach would depart every Monday and Thursday from London to Liverpool and, during the summer months, take about ten days to make the journey.

 By the end of the 17th century, stage-coach routes ran up and down the three main roads in England.
 The London-York route was advertised in 1698:

-Whoever is desirous of going between London and York or York and London, Let them Repair to the Black Swan in Holboorn, or the Black Swan in Coney Street, York, where they will be conveyed in a Stage Coach (If God permits), which starts every Thursday at Five in the morning.